-Using Microcurrent and Infrasound Therapies
+Using Microcurrent and SoundWave Therapies

 How it Works

-Infrasound massagers use a unique, random mix of very low frequencies imposed on sound waves to deliver a therapeutic massage that feels like a gentle low bass thump.
-Sound waves are an excellent carrier of the frequencies allowing for deep penetration into the tissue, improving blood circulation while relaxing tissue in spasm.
-Customers say temporary relief in some cases will last for days with the overall condition often improving to the point of restored health.
+SoundWave massagers use infrasound in a unique, random mix of very low frequencies imposed on sound waves to deliver a therapeutic massage that feels like a gentle, soft bass thump.
+Sound waves, as infrasound, are an excellent carrier of frequencies, allowing for deep penetration into the tissue improving blood circulation while relaxing tissue in spasms.
+Customers say temporary relief will sometimes last for days, with the overall condition often improving to restored health.